-We took a stall at the popular Totally Locally Christmas Market based at Sowerby Bridge to raise awareness of Watermark and give people the opportunity to buy a selection of the merchandise.
+We took a stall at the popular Totally Locally Christmas Market based at Sowerby Bridge to raise awareness of Watermark Flood Fund and give people the opportunity to buy a selection of the merchandise.

-Dr Julia Meaton of Huddersfield University visited Watermark Flood Fund early December for research, Dr Julia Meaton with her group of students who are studying Risk, Disasters & Environmental Management popped over to Hebden Bridge to get the full story of what we are doing to build flood resilience in Calderdale.
+Huddersfield University visited Watermark Flood Fund early December for research, Dr Julia Meaton with her group of students who are studying Risk, Disasters & Environmental Management popped over to Hebden Bridge to get the full story of what we are doing to build flood resilience in Calderdale.

 We joined the ARTbound Community Christmas art fair in the Waterfront Hall, Town Hall Hebden Bridge with many wonderful artists and makers.